-There are several parameters of the algorithm: the degree $N^{\rm SFA}$ of the expansion used for the first SFA step, the degree $N^{\rm nl}$ of the expansion for the source removal, the threshold ε for the removal of directions with negligible variance and, finally, the parameters for the additional ICA steps used to disentangle possible linear mixtures due to random correlations.
+There are three parameters in the algorithm: the degree N^{SFA} of the expansion used for the first SFA step, the degree N^{nl} of the expansion for the source removal and the threshold ε for the removal of directions with negligible variance.

-Degree of the expansion in the first SFA step: For the simulations with two sources, we used a polynomial expansion of degree $N^{\rm SFA}=7$, because it has previously been shown that this function space is sufficient to invert the mixture (36) (Blaschke et al., 2007).
+Degree of the expansion in the first SFA step: For the simulations with two sources, we used a polynomial expansion of degree $N^{\text{SFA}} = 7$, because it has previously been shown that this function space is sufficient to invert the mixture (15) (Blaschke et al., 2007).
 For 2-dimensional input signals, this expansion generates a 35-dimensional function space.
-We kept all J=35 output signals of SFA.
-It is worth noting that the success rate of the algorithm practically unchanged when polynomials of higher order are used.
+We kept all J = 35 output signals of SFA.
+It is worth noting that the success rate of the algorithm is practically unchanged when polynomials of higher order are used.
 From the theoretical perspective, this is not surprising, because once the function space is sufficiently rich to extract the first harmonics of the sources, the system performs just as good as it could with an unrestricted function space.

-For the simulations with more than two sources, we used a polynomial expansion of degree $N^{\rm SFA}=3.$
+For the simulations with more than two sources, we used a polynomial expansion of degree $N^{\text{SFA}} = 3$.

-Degree of the expansion for source removal: For the simulations with two We sources, we expanded the estimate for the first source in polynomials of degree $N^{\rm nl}=20$, i.e., we projected out 20 nonlinear versions of the first source.
+Degree of the expansion for source removal: For the simulations with two sources, we expanded the estimate for the first source in polynomials of degree $N^{nl} = 20$, that is, we projected out 20 nonlinear versions of the first source.
 Using fewer nonlinear versions does not alter the results significantly, as long as the expansion is sufficiently complex to remove those harmonics of the first source that have smaller Δ -values than the second source.
-Using higher expansion degrees sometimes leads to numerical instabilities, which we accredit to the extremely sparse distribution that result from the application of very high monomials.
+Using higher expansion degrees sometimes leads to numerical instabilities, which we accredit to the extremely sparse distribution that results from the application of very high monomials.

-For the separation of more than two sources, all polynomials of degree $N^{\text{nl}} = 4$ of the already estimated sources were projected out.
+For the separation of more than two sources, all polynomials of degree $N^{nl} = 4$ of the already estimated sources were projected out.